microsoft/vscode-docs/docs/python/python-tutorial.md

 For full details, see [Debugging](/docs/python/debugging.md).

 > **Tip**: Although the Debug Console works well for output, it presently cannot take input from a Python program through the `input` or `raw_input` functions.
 In those cases, it's necessary to run the debugger using an external terminal.
-This is easily done by selecting the **Python: Terminal (external)** debug configuration:<br>
+This is easily done by selecting the **Python: Terminal (external)** debug configuration:
 >
 > ![Selecting the external terminal debug configuration](images/tutorial/debug-external-terminal.png)